 We also think you might benefit from online Incident Management Software, which includes tracking capabilities for near-misses, injuries, illnesses, and other incidents (plus OSHA/MSHA recordkeeping, incident corrections, and more).
 The video below gives you more information about our IMS.

 Acknowledgement: This post originated as a result of two separate but nearly simultaneous discussions on LinkedIn.
 The first discussion was prompted by a post of my own and a follow-up question from Abdil Kareem of Nippon Jordan Fertilizer Company (NJFC).
 Shortly after participating in that discussion, I participated in another discussion originated by Shawn Galloway of ProAct Safety, Inc. that addressed similar issues.
 Thanks to both those gentlemen, and the other participants in those discussions, for their thoughts and contributions.
 LinkedIn is a good place to learn some stuff and kick around ideas.
-Since then, the article has grown to include an introduction to safety differently/hops.
+Since then, the article has grown to include an introduction to safety differently/human and organizational performance (HOP).

 Job Hazard Analysis Guide